SoftSec-KAIST/Smartian-Artifact/README.md

 # Changes

-The original version of artifact at the time publication is tagged with [v1.0](https://github.com/SoftSec-KAIST/Smartian-Artifact/releases/tag/v1.0).
+The original version of artifact at the time of publication is tagged with [v1.0](https://github.com/SoftSec-KAIST/Smartian-Artifact/releases/tag/v1.0).
 The latest commit uses Ubuntu 20.04 to use net8.0 for Smartian.
 As a result, we had to stop the support of ILF and Manticore in this repository.
 FYI, the last